Versioning¶

 -

 Unreleased Version.
-This is the version of the chatbot you are currently editing using the edit button.
-It can also be considered a draft with unsaved changes.
+This is the version of the chatbot you are currently editing.
+It is a draft that has not been versioned or published.

 -

 Published Version.
-This is the version that users will interact with through the web, WhatsApp or any other configured channel--including the public link.
+This is the version that users will interact with — through the web, WhatsApp, or any other channel you have set up, including the public link.

-Once a version is made, it cannot be edited or modified.
-This ensures that the users' experience remains stable even if the authors may be changing the unreleased version.
+Once a version is created, it cannot be edited or modified.
+This ensures that the users' experience remains stable even if chatbot editors are changing the unreleased version.

 Changing the Published Version¶